 - I surrendered the car for repossession.
 This, on top of student loans and eventual credit card default – I was $60,000 in debt and receiving regular calls from debt collectors

-- The relationship with my girlfriend exploded – Admittedly, I was too emotionally unstable and immature
+- The relationship with my girlfriend exploded – Admittedly, I was too emotionally unstable and immature.
+I still had so much to learn about the dynamics of healthy human relationships

 - I was at odds with virtually everyone in my life and eventually found myself alone in a dark apartment in Houston – The electricity had been cut off and I was being evicted for failure to pay rent

 It was a massively disorienting time in my life.
-Many of the assumptions I had made about the world were being completely upended.
+Many of the ideas I had about a successful life were being completely upended.
 What was I going to do next?
-I had tried being a personal trainer for a bit but I needed time to generate a client base and a sustainable income.
-The calls I was receiving from debt collectors made me very aware I didn’t have time.
+I tried being a personal trainer for a short period of time but I needed more time to generate a client base and a sustainable income.
+The calls I was receiving from debt collectors made me very aware that I didn’t have time.
 Briefly, I tried working as an engineer at another major company in Houston.
 It was terrible.
 I quit after 3 weeks.
 The office/computer work was something I couldn’t tolerate any longer.
-I wanted to do something I found meaningful and I needed money as well.
+I wanted to do something physically and mentally challenging.
+I wanted to do something I found meaningful and I needed money as well…

 Afghanistan Feb 2011 – Feb 2012